-Red eyes are a common problem that we experience, brought on by a number of external factors and aspects of modern living.
-The reason eyes appear red and distressed is due to blood vessels on the surface of the eyes becoming aggravated and dilated by an infection or irritation.
+Red eyes are a common problem that we experience, brought on by several external factors and aspects of modern living.
+The reason eyes appear red and distressed is due to blood vessels on the surface of the eyes becoming aggravated and dilated by a bacterial infection or irritation.

-Most cases of red eye are painless and just make life a bit uncomfortable for a short while.
-However, if your red eye is causing serious pain or doesn't improve after a few days then you should seek advice from your optician or GP.
+Most cases of red eye are painless and make life a bit uncomfortable for a short period of time.
+However, if your red eye is causing severe pain or doesn't improve after a few days, then you should seek advice from your optician or GP.

 What causes red eyes?

 Most cases of red eyes are caused by minor eye conditions typically, however, in cases where red eyes are causing you pain, it may be due to something more severe.

 Conjunctivitis often cause painless red eyes.
 Also referred to as pink eye, conjunctivitis is an eye infection that arises after the conjunctiva in your eyes have become inflamed due to infection, an allergic reaction or a response to an irritant.